eclipse-californium/californium/californium-proxy2/README.md

 # Implementing a CoAP server with co-located proxy-server

 Until here the things should have been not too complicated.
 But that starts with mixed servers, when the coap-server and the proxy-server are co-located.
 The difficulty, especially with reverse-proxies, is the ambiguity in interpreting the requests.
 If resources are either selected by the uri-path or by the destination scheme, then it may result in unintended processing.
 The specification assumes, that a server is able to know it's exposed address in order to determine, if the request is sent to the coap-server or the co-located proxy-server.
-But with the server-side virtualization and containers, that may get very hard.
+But with the server-side virtualisation and containers, that may get very hard.
 The proxy2 library offers some function for such mixed servers, but if such a mixed server works proper, is the responsibility of that mixed server.

 -  `ForwardProxyMessageDeliverer` offers also a constructor with a root-`Resource` and a `CoapUriTranslator` translator.
 The root-`Resource` is required to select a `Resource` using the uri-path, and the translator could be customized to select the request to be forwarded.